Governance Commitment in Action

 - Board Committee Evaluations.
 Self-evaluations of the Board's committees are also conducted annually.
 The results of these evaluations are reviewed with the Board, and further enhancements are agreed for each committee.

 - Individual Director Evaluations.
-Complementing the Board and committee self-evaluations, the Board has also developed an individual director evaluation process to be used every few years.
+Complementing the Board and committee self-evaluations, the Board has also developed an individual director evaluation process to be used every three years.
 Using director effectiveness criteria selected by the Board following a review of external best practices, directors evaluate their peers and the resulting feedback is shared with individual directors by an external facilitator.
-This process, which the Board plans to conduct again in 2013, enables the directors to provide valuable feedback to one another and identifies areas of strength and areas of focus for enhanced effectiveness.
+This process, which the Board intends to conduct again in 2016, enables the directors to provide valuable feedback to one another and identifies areas of strength and areas of focus for enhanced effectiveness.

 - Ongoing Director Education.
-Periodically, Colgate's directors, under the leadership of the Chair of the Nominating and Corporate Governance Committee and the Lead Director, participate in Colgate-specific director education programs.
+Periodically, Colgate's directors participate in Colgate-specific director education programs.
 These sessions are led by expert external faculty with relevant governance, legal and business experience.
 In addition, outside experts periodically present to the Board on various subjects.
-During 2011, such subjects included the global economic outlook and challenges in foreign and domestic economic policy.
-From time to time, Colgate's directors also visit Colgate subsidiaries around the world, deepening their understanding of Colgate's operations.
+During 2015, such subjects included recent corporate governance developments, executive compensation trends and emerging accounting policy issues.
+From time to time, Colgate's directors also visit Colgate operations around the world, deepening their understanding of Colgate's business.